The April 2026 SAT Vocab Survey + Quiz - School Day Version

 By the season's final week, Marcus had what he needed: three years of continuous data, independently verified transects, and a remediation model that could withstand the most rigorous scrutiny.
 He submitted his report on a Thursday morning without ceremony.
 Whether the authority would act on it promptly remained, as always, uncertain.

-Vocabulary words practiced: predisposition, ephemeral, pernicious, conspicuous, unsubstantiated, maudlin, protract, superfluous, idiosyncrasy, obsolete, incentive
+Vocabulary words practiced: predisposition, ephemeral, pernicious, permeate, conspicuous, unsubstantiated, anathema, incongruent, maudlin, protract, circumvent, superfluous, elide, adhere, idiosyncrasy, obsolete, incentive

 Spring School-Day SAT Vocabulary Flashcards - Mr. John's Test Prep